 In Illinois, there is a great need for interpreters due to limited English proficiency in many portions of the state.
-Staff is trained to ensure an interpreter is provided in these situations "in real time".
+Staff is trained to ensure an interpreter is provided in these situations "in real time" to meet the needs of English language learners.
 The State of Illinois has a master contract with an interpreting service provider to offer these services.